kaiko-ai/eva/docs/leaderboards.md

 # Leaderboards

 We evaluated the following FMs on the 6 supported WSI-classification tasks.
 We report *Balanced Accuracy* for binary & multiclass tasks and generalized Dice score (no background) for segmentation tasks.
-The score shows the average performance over 5 runs.
+The score shows the average performance over 5 runs for patch-level classification & segmentation tasks, and 20 runs for slide-level (due to higher standard deviation among runs).
 Note the leaderboard orders from best to worst according to the average performance across all tasks, excluding BACH (not comparable due to much larger patch size).

 <br/>